gruppe-adler/grad_civs/README.md

 spawnDistancesResidents  | [500, 1000]   | Minimum and maximum distance to players that civilians living in houses spawn in. vehicles                 | ["C_Van_01_fuel_F", "C_Hatchback_01_F", "C_Offroad_02_unarmed_F", "C_Truck_02_fuel_F", "C_Truck_02_covered_F", "C_Offroad_01_F", "C_SUV_01_F", "C_Van_01_transport_F", "C_Van_01_box_F"]            | All classnames of vehicles that civilians may drive.

+## 3DEN modules

+### add exclusion zone

+Blacklist an area for civs by syncing it to a trigger.

+### add population zone

+Whitelist an area for civs by syncing it to a trigger.

 ## API

 ### grad_civs_legacy_fnc_doCustomActivity